 - Restart your iPhone or iPad by holding down the On/Off button until you see the Apple logo.

 Once you've removed the beta profile from your device, you can safely follow the update process as you normally would for an over-the-air-update.

 How to update to the official iOS or iPadOS release over the beta using your Mac

 If you feel more comfortable reverting to the public launch of iOS or iPadOS on your iPhone or iPad by using Finder on your Mac, it is a little more complex, but still does the trick.
-Keep in mind that if you're ever using this process on the upcoming macOS Big Sur or one of its beta versions, this process works the same way, it just looks a little different.
+Please note that if you're following these instructions on maOS Mojave or older, or on a PC, you will use Recovery mode via iTunes instead of Finder.

 - Plug your USB to Lightning cable into your computer.